gt-marine-robotics-group/mrg-helm/README.md

 1. Install VSCode and the PlatformIO extension.
 2. Clone this repository and open it as a PlatformIO project.
 3. Install `uv`.
-4. Install the autohelm Python program with `uv tool install -e ./autohelm --reinstall`.
+4. Install the mrg_helm Python program with `uv tool install -e ./mrg_helm --reinstall`.

 ## Quick Start